zyedidia/multiplix/README.md

 To build multiplix you must have a GNU bare-metal toolchain and either LDC or GDC.
 You can get everything you need (prebuilt) from [`multiplix-toolchain-linux-amd64.tar.gz`](https://github.com/zyedidia/build-gdc/releases/latest).
+You must also have Go installed to build the `plboot` tool (for creating bootloader payloads).

 Multiplix uses the [Knit](https://github.com/zyedidia/knit) build tool.
 The Knitfile has the following targets: